Skip to main content

 9. Is airfare included in the trip cost?

-No, but the cost per person/day is all-inclusive from the time you arrive in Alaska until you depart.
+No, but the Per Person Cost is all-inclusive from teh time you arrive in Alaska until you depart.

-Airfares vary too greatly to include in the trip cost.
-Each group is responsible for booking their own flights that arrive within a reasonable timeframe so as to be ready at our pickup times and on the exact trips dates registered for.
-We have a travel agent we work closely with if you’d like help booking your flights.
+Airfares vary greatly to include in the trip cost.
+Each group is responsible for booking their own flights that arrive on a Saturday, within a reasonable timeframe so as to be ready at our pickup times and on the exact trip dates you have registered for.
+If you need recommendations for a Travel Agent, please let us know.

 10. Can I make contact with my loved ones while on my trip?